Pokieiscool/youtubevideodownloader/README.md

 # Youtube Link To Video Downloader

-NOTICE: This python project was based upon Pytube, Which nolonger works.
-I am working to intergrate an newer library.
+NOTICE: This project has been updated to the latest Pytube Version Of Release v15.0.0

 ## REQUIREMENTS:

-Pytube
+- Pytube
-CustomTkinter
+- CustomTkinter

+### This project is created for my personal education along with my friends so we can learn to code alot of code in this project is derived from outside sources.